cabforum/forum/SCWG-charter.md

    * it ceases to maintain criteria for adding and removing root certificates from its root store;

    * it ceases to require that Certificate Issuers comply with the Baseline Requirements for TLS server certificates;

-   * it no longer employs a sufficient number of developers or infosec-trained professionals who work on its membership-qualifying software product;

    * it stops providing updates for its membership-qualifying software product; or